-- i) High-level motivation/problem [What is the larger goal/vision for this research?
-Or, how could it be useful for accomplishing something larger or more important beyond this particular paper?] - ii) Prior work on this problem [How has prior research attempted to tackle this problem?] - iii) Research gap iv) Contributions b) Proposed solution (10 points)

-[What is the gap in research, either in knowledge, experiments, theory, etc.?]

-[What are the main contributions of the paper?
-Usually, the paper ends the introduction with a summary of contributions.]
+- High-level motivation/problem [What is the larger goal/vision for this research?
+Or, how could it be useful for accomplishing something larger or more important beyond this particular paper?] - ii) Prior work on this problem [How has prior research attempted to tackle this problem?] - iii) Research gap [What is the gap in research, either in knowledge, experiments, theory, etc.?] - iv) Contributions [What are the main contributions of the paper?
+Usually, the paper ends the introduction with a summary of contributions.] - b) Proposed solution (5 points)

-[How will the paper fill the research gap or answer the research question?
+[How does this paper fill the research gap or answer the research question?
 What are the key ideas in the paper (e.g., new algorithm, new objective, new theory, new regularization, new perspective, new framework)?
 At least 1 paragraph + equations/algorithms if helpful.]

-c) Claims-Evidence (10 points)
+c) Claim-Evidence structure (5 points)

-[The experimental results section should have a structure of giving claims and empirical evidence for the claims.
+[The experimental results section of the paper should have a structure of giving claims and empirical evidence for the claims.
 Sometimes the evidence is first (e.g., the figure is presented and then interpreted) and sometimes the evidence is second (e.g., a claim/hypothesis is made and then the evidence to support the claim is given).
 These could be primary claims (usually only 1 or 2 per paper) or subclaims (often at least 2-3).]

-- i) Claim 1
+i) Claim 1

-- [e.g., The proposed method is more stable than previous methods.]
+[e.g., The proposed method is more stable than previous methods.]

-- ii) Evidence 1
+ii) Evidence 1

-[e.g., Figure 1 shows the convergence behavior of our method is smoother and faster than \\\ and \\\ baselines.]
+[e.g., Figure 1 shows the convergence behavior of our method is smoother and faster than and baselines.]